A story of unrequinted love

 Do you remember when you used to have to buy a CD or record to hear new music?
 CDs at their height cost £14.99 for a popular album.
 That was a big investment for me as a 12 year old with no income.
 Some CD purchases were tap-ins like any Michael Jackson album.
 But there were others that were a gamble, like Blue by The beautiful South.
 I loved the single “Don’t Marry Her Have Me” so I bought the album, which turned to be utter dog shit.
 But I’d spent the money and I knew from previous experience that if you persevere you will begin to like the songs, even if they don’t blow you away in the beginning.
 I’d spent the money on that record and god dammit I was going to get my moneys worth.
 Now if you stick a new record on Spotify, it needs to grab you in the first two songs or it’s fucked, let’s be honest.
 It feels as though people who have never consumed music the way we used to are missing out on this experience.
 The experience of listening to a piece of work, start to finish and noting the songs they love right away.
 Then over time the songs they’d disregarded start to grow on them and burn slowly into their favourite songs on the album.

 Brendan Dawes echoed some of this sentiment in his New Adventures talk in Nottingham this year.
 For him it’s about the ease in which we can skip things, throw things away, move rapidly from one genre, artist or album to the next that he struggles with.
 He loved the discovery aspect of Spotify, but longed for something slower and more considered when actually consuming the music.
-And so his Plastic Player was born.
+His Plastic Player was born.

 Quite some time ago Brendan bought a box of 35mm slides and thought that they might come in handy for something.
 As you can see from the video, inserting a slide with the album art of the record you want to listen to immediately starts playing it from the beginning.
 To do this Brendan programmed NFC stickers for each of the albums to connect to Spotify via the internal Raspberry PI and play the album you chose.